The Foundation was originally established as the Ciba-Geigy Science Promotion Foundation in September 1987.

 With your support, we will continue encouraging Japanese research in order to build a brighter future for everyone.

 The NOVARTIS Foundation (Japan) for the Promotion of Science supports creative research and research meeting in the life sciences and related areas of chemistry and information science.

 Novartis Research Grants are to financially support innovative research in the fields of biology, bioscience, and related areas in chemistry and information science.
+By using medicines (including unapproved drugs) for human, research that clarifies the effectiveness and/or safety of the medicines is out of scope in the grants.
 Research Meeting Grants provide financial support for international research meetings held in Japan.

 - Novartis Research Grants:

 - 2018.11.01Annual Report (2018) has been released.

 - 2018.10.01Professor Tasuku Honjo who gave a memorial lecture at the 30th Anniversary Celebration of the Foundation in March this year has won the Nobel Prize in Medicine or Physiology.
 Congratulations!